Demand For Tradespeople Up By 50% In Just Two Years

 April 22, 2022

-Demand has skyrocketed, but tradespeople have also been hit with a series of challenges because of Covid and Brexit, so Rated People explores the true effects of ‘the home improvement boom’ and looks at what’s in store for 2022
+Demand has skyrocketed, but tradespeople have also been hit with a series of challenges, so Rated People explores the true effects of ‘the home improvement boom’ and looks at what’s in store for.

-New research from the find-a-tradesperson platform, Rated People reveals homeowner desire for home improvement went through the roof in 2021.
+New research from the find-a-tradesperson platform, Rated People reveals homeowner desire for home improvement went through the roof.
 Nearly half (49%) of UK residents improved their homes and demand for tradespeople increased by 32% in just one year.
 Almost two in three tradespeople (62%) say last year was ‘the busiest year they’ve ever had’.
-In fact, compared to the start of the pandemic in 2020, demand for home improvement has gone up by 50%.62% of UK tradespeople said 2021 was the ‘busiest year they’ve ever had’ and 86% expect to be ‘very busy’ in 2022tradespeople - handyman
+In fact, compared to the start of the pandemic, demand for home improvement has gone up by 50%.62% of UK tradespeople said 2021 was the ‘busiest year they’ve ever had’ and 86% expect to be ‘very busy’.tradespeople - handyman

 • Carpenters, painters, tilers, handypeople and builders were the most in-demand trades last year